xcompact3d/Incompact3d/README.md

    -DELES        - enable explicit LES modelling -DSTRETCHING  - enable mesh stretching in y direction

-**Note:** In order to compile the code with the apropiate flags you must enter the -D$FLAG, i.e., -DDOUBLE_PREC
+**Note:** In order to compile the code with the appropriate flags you must enter the -D$FLAG, i.e., -DDOUBLE_PREC

 You can do an export of the variable in order to the Makefile knows what BC you want to compiler
        export FLOW_TYPE=Channel-flow